evgenyb/evgenyb.github.io/_posts/2020-05-11-nested-template-managed-identity-key-vault.md

 ### 3. Configure the application gateway

-After we complete the two preceding steps, we can configure application gateway to use the user-assigned managed identity
+After we complete the two previous steps, we can configure application gateway to use the user-assigned managed identity

 ```json
 "identity": {